AnotherCodeArtist/CEPWare/README.md

 [Subscriptions](https://fiware-iot-stack.readthedocs.io/en/latest/topics/subcriptions_and_registrations/) are used to send the current context data from Orion to [Cygnus](https://fiware-cygnus.readthedocs.io/en/r5_fiware/cygnus-ngsi/user_and_programmer_guide/connecting_orion/index.html) and the Orion-Flink-Connector.

 Our application uses five temperature sensors which simulate five different rooms.
-These sensors are simulated and appropriate entities are created in [Orion](https://fiware-orion.readthedocs.io/en/1.6.0/user/append_and_delete/index.html) and [Cygnus](https://fiware-cygnus.readthedocs.io/en/latest/cygnus-ngsi/installation_and_administration_guide/name_mappings/index.html) (which are then mapped to Orion entities).
+These sensors are simulated as either Postman requests or with the provided data-generator script.
+The appropriate entities are created in [Orion](https://fiware-orion.readthedocs.io/en/1.6.0/user/append_and_delete/index.html), the IoT Agent (IDAS), [Cygnus](https://fiware-cygnus.readthedocs.io/en/latest/cygnus-ngsi/installation_and_administration_guide/name_mappings/index.html) and the mappings to the context broker entities.

-Notifications from Apache Flink are sent to your smartphone via telegram.
+The results of the CEP actions are sent to your smartphone via Telegram Notifications.

 To see the according requests for subscriptions and setup of Orion and Cygnus Entities go to /Setup/Postman and open the according requests with Postman.

 # Requirements:
 * Docker needs at least 4 CPU cores assigned.
 Docker -> Settings -> Advanced -> allocate CPU to 4.
+Therefor you need at least 2 physical cores.
 * Python Scripts under Linux must be run with "sudo" in order to work properly.

 # Software Requirements